Basil Davidson

 Basil Risbridger Davidson GBR MC (9 November 1914 – 9 July 2010) was a British journalist and historian who wrote more than 30 books on African history and politics.
 According to two modern writers, "Davidson, a campaigning journalist whose first of many books on African history and politics appeared in 1956, remains perhaps the single-most effective disseminator of the new field to a popular international audience".

 Biography

 Early life

 Basil Davidson was born in Bristol, United Kingdom on 9 November 1914 and left school at 16 and moved to London.
-In 1938, he gained a job at the Paris correspondent of The Economist and later as the diplomatic correspondent of The Star.
+In 1938, he gained a job as the Paris correspondent of The Economist and later as the diplomatic correspondent of The Star.
 He travelled widely in Italy and Central Europe in the 1930s.

 Wartime service

 Davidson was recruited by the Secret Intelligence Service (SIS) and MI6, D Section.
 As part of his Mission, he was sent to Budapest, Hungary in December 1939 under the cover of establishing a news service.
 In April 1941, with the Nazi invasion, he fled to Belgrade, Yugoslavia.
 In May, he was captured by Italian forces and was later released as part of a prisoner exchange.

 From late 1942 to mid-1943, he was chief of the Special Operations Executive (SOE) Yugoslav Section in Cairo, Egypt, where he was James Klugmann's supervisor.
 He parachuted into Bosnia on 16 August 1943, and spent the following months serving as a liaison with the Partisans, as he would describe in his 1946 book, Partisan Picture.
 Davidson moved east into Srem and the Fruška Gora in Yugoslavia.
 He was nearly captured or killed several times.
 SOE posted him to Hungarian occupied Bačka to try to organize a rebel movement there, but Davidson found that the conditions were unsuitable and crossed back over the Danube into the Fruška Gora.
 The Germans encircled the Fruška Gora in June 1944 in a last attempt to liquidate the Partisans there, but Davidson and the others made a narrow escape.
 After Soviet forces entered into Yugoslavia, Davidson was airlifted out.
 Davidson had enormous appreciation for the Partisans and the communist leader Josip Broz Tito.

 From January 1945 Davidson was liaison officer with partisans in Liguria and Genoa, Italy.
 He was present for the surrender of the German forces in Genoa on 26–27 April 1945.
 He finished the war as a lieutenant-colonel and was awarded the Military Cross and was mentioned in despatches on two occasions.